lorismat/simple.email.sender.class/README.md

 # A very simple email sender

 **Goal of this project** is to draft a very minimalist email sender class.
-This project is not packaged, nor installed on PyPI.
+This project is not packaged, and cannot be installed from PyPI.
 To see a finished project that you can `pip install` from the terminal, check out my [get.comics.anywhere repository](https://github.com/lorismat/get.comics.anywhere).

 The class is called `sender.py`.
 The `example.py` is an illustration on how to use it.

-Below are some documentation I've used on the way, not relevant required to use the class.
+Below are some documentation I've used on the way, not required to use the class.

 ## General Doc on SMTP